-Travel Coffee Makers: The 9 Best Portable Coffee Makers For Nomadic Coffee Lovers
+Travel Coffee Makers: Best Portable Coffee Makers (For Nomads)

-Due to its versatility and its ability to help you make strong, espresso-style coffees while being on-the-go, the Aeropress is our top pick for the best travel coffee maker.
-It’s quite convenient to carry and has an affordable price tag.
-You couldn't go wrong with the classic!
+Due to its versatility and ability to make strong, tasty coffee on-the-go, the AeroPress is our top pick for the best travel coffee maker.
+It’s convenient to carry and has an affordable price tag.
+You can’t go wrong with the classic!

-To make sure you’re getting a coffee maker that suits your needs, you should ask yourself a few questions first.
-Be honest!
+You only want the best when choosing a coffee maker for your home.
+And the same rule applies to your road trip coffee maker.
+To make sure you’re getting a coffee maker that suits your needs, ask yourself a few questions first.
+Be honest.

 What Type Of Coffee Do I Prefer?

-If you were stranded on an island and could only choose one type of coffee to have for the rest of your life, what would you choose?
+If you could only choose one type of coffee to have for the rest of your life, what would you choose?

 Your coffee preference is the starting point of your search for the perfect portable coffee maker.